ethpandaops/optimism-package/README.md

       # Default MEV configuration
       mev_params:
+        # MEV is disabled by default
+        enabled: false

         # The Docker image that should be used for rollup boost; leave blank to use the default rollup-boost image
         # Defaults to "flashbots/rollup-boost:latest"
         image: ""